 This Practice Directive is applicable to all SF State departments and operational units operating network devices, production servers, academic systems, and academic servers.
 This document describes San Francisco State University's Practice Directives for analog lines connecting modems to computers.

 Remote access should occur via secure and approved methods such as VPN rather than via modems wherever possible.
 Therefore, effective August 1, 2010:

-- New requests for computers or other intelligent devices to be connected with analog or ISDN lines from within San Francisco State University will require review by the Division of Information Technology (DoIT) Networking and Information Security before the line is granted.
+- New requests for computers or other intelligent devices to be connected with analog or ISDN lines from within San Francisco State University will require review by Information Technology Services (ITS) Networking and Information Security before the line is granted.

 - Waivers to the Practice Directive above will be granted on a case by case basis only.

 - Replacement lines, such as those requested because of a move, fall under the category of "new" lines and will require re-review and justification by the requesting department/unit.

 - All modem connections must require strong passwords consistent with San Francisco State's existing Password Practice Directive.